brunorijsman/dske-python/docs/user-guide.md

   -h, --help            show this help message and exit
 </pre>

 ## Start the topology

-To start the DSKE topology:
+To start all nodes in the DSKE topology, use the manager `start` command:

 <pre>
 $ <b>./manager.py topology.yaml start</b>
+Waiting for all nodes to be stopped
 Starting hub hank on port 8100
 Starting hub helen on port 8101
 Starting hub hilary on port 8102